 - Age.
 Simply getting older increases your risk of damaged and narrowed arteries and weakened or thickened heart muscle, which contribute to heart disease.

 - Gender.
 Men are generally at greater risk of heart disease.
-However, the risk for a woman increases after menopause.
+However, the risk for heart disease in women increases after menopause.

 - Family history.
 A family history of heart disease increases your risk of coronary artery disease, especially if a parent developed it at an early age (before age 55 for a male relative, such as your brother or father, and 65 for a female relative, such as your mother or sister).